Healthy Homes Assessment Khandallah

 Insulation Khandallah

-Ceiling and underfloor insulation is required on all rental houses from 1 July 2019.
-All landlords and property managers have to make sure that the insulation is up to standards that are in line with the latest quality.
-In certain situations, the an existing insulation on the ceiling or in the subfloor space may require to be filled with or replaced.
+Ceiling and underfloor insulation is required in all rental houses since 1 July 2019.
+All landlords and property managers should ensure that the insulation is up to this new standard.
+In some instances, an existing insulation on the ceiling or in the sub floor space may need to be replaced or replaced.

-A well-insulated property will help to control condensation and lower the chance of dampness and mould, as well as making an easier task to allow the home to keep heat.
+A well-insulated property will help to control condensation and lessen the likelihood of mould and dampness, as well as making an easier task to allow the home to hold heat.

-The "R" stands for thermal resistance and it is a measurement of how well insulation withstands heat flow.
-The greater the R-value, the more efficient the insulation.
+The "R" stands for thermal resistance and it is a measurement of how well insulation resists heat flow.
+The more high the R-value, better the insulation.

 • Zone 1 Zone 1 Auckland & Northland Ceiling R 2.9 Underfloor R 1.3